lu-jim/lu-jim/README.md

  Hello!
 My name is Luis Fernando Jiménez and I'm a full-stack developer.
--  I’m proficient in Javascript-React-Tailwind int the front-end and Ruby-Rails-Postgres in the backend 💪
+-  I’m proficient in Javascript-React-Tailwind in the front-end and Ruby-Rails-Postgres in the backend 💪
 -  I’m currently learning about Vue, Nuxt.js, Headless CMS (Storyblok) and Server-side rendering technologies🌱
 - I’m looking forward to help building amazing and impactful software 🤓